cough cold and flu in pregnancy

 A cold develops gradually over period of one or two days and you are most contagious during the early stages when you have sore throat and a runny nose.
 You should begin to feel better after a few days but some colds can prolong and last up to two weeks.

-Flu usually comes on much more quickly than a cold, and symptoms appear one to three days after infection.
+The flu typically develops much faster than a cold, with symptoms emerging one to three days after exposure.
 You should begin to feel better within a week or so, but you may feel tired and exhausted for much longer.

-In order to prevent a cold or cough, the most important step to take is to maintain a healthy lifestyle.
+To prevent a cold or cough, the most critical step to take is to maintain a healthy lifestyle.
 Make sure you are eating nutritiously (see Healthy eating in pregnancy), getting the necessary amount of sleep, and exercising on a regular basis (see Exercise during pregnancy) .
-In addition to this, it is important that you take your prenatal vitamins. (see Vitamin Supplements in Pregnancy)
+Additionally, taking your prenatal vitamins is essential. (see Vitamin Supplements in Pregnancy)

 Wash your hands regularly.
-If you you are around someone who is having a cold, avoid touching their hands or eating after them.
-Take extra effort to wash your hands more frequently when you are around those who have a cold or cough.
+If you are around someone who is having a cold, avoid touching their hands or eating after them.
+Make a special effort to wash your hands more often when you are around individuals with a cold or cough.

-If you have cough or cold, it will usually be possible for you to treat yourself effectively at home.
+If you have a cough or cold, you can usually manage your symptoms effectively at home.

-• Drink plenty of fluids.
-Drink water, juice, or broth to add necessary fluids back into your body.
+• Hydrate: Drink plenty of fluids such as water, juice, or broth to keep yourself hydrated.

-Whether it’s a cold or flu, contact your doctor if you:
+Whether it’s a cold or flu, contact your doctor if you have:-

-• Have a chronic condition (such as asthma, diabetes or heart disease).
+• Chronic Conditions: If you have a chronic condition like asthma, diabetes, or heart disease.

-Ideally, you should avoid taking medicines when you’re pregnant, particularly during the first three months.
-Conditions such as colds or minor aches and pains often don’t need treating with medicines.
+Ideally, you should avoid taking medications during pregnancy, especially during the first trimester.
+Common ailments like colds or minor aches and pains often do not require medicinal treatment.
 However, if you’re pregnant and feel you need to take medicine, paracetamol is usually safe to take.
 Before taking any medicine when you’re pregnant, you should get advice from your gynecologist.

 Paracetamol during pregnancy

-When you’re pregnant, paracetamol is the preferred choice to treat:
+When you’re pregnant, Paracetamol is the recommended option for managing:

-However, as with any medicine taken during pregnancy, use paracetamol at the lowest effective dose for the shortest possible time.
+Paracetamol has been widely used throughout all stages of pregnancy for temperature control and pain relief, with no clear evidence of harm to the unborn baby.
+Nevertheless, as with any medication during pregnancy, it’s important to use paracetamol at the lowest effective dose for the shortest duration necessary.
 If the recommended dose of paracetamol doesn’t control your symptoms or you’re still in pain, consult your doctor.

 Ibuprofen during pregnancy